FIVE FROM FINLAND: Stuff for kids

 “It’s great to be able to do exactly what you want to do, and as we’ve grown I’ve been able to find others who are interested in and good at the tasks I’m not too keen on.”

-Storyteller, artist, entrepreneur and mother of six Petronella Grahn was worried about the lack of play and imagination with kids today.
+Storyteller, artist, entrepreneur and mother of six Petronella Grahn was worried about the lack of play and imagination in kids today.
 She decided to use her talents to bring about a world of fairytales, magic and imagination in the form of Pomenia, which today is a board game, a book and a mobile app.

 “My aim was to create a game that’s not so much about teaching cognitive skills as it is about encouraging kids to explore the world of fairytales, adventures and imagination,” explained Grahn.